Nick Park: Career

-In September 2007, it was announced that Park had been commissioned to design a bronze statue of Wallace and Gromit, which will be placed in his home town of Preston.
+In September 2007, it was announced that Park had been commissioned to design a bronze statue of Wallace and Gromit, which will be placed in his hometown of Preston.
 In October 2007, it was announced that the BBC had commissioned another Wallace and Gromit short film to be entitled Trouble at Mill (retitled later to A Matter of Loaf and Death).

 Park studied at Preston College, which has since named its library for the art and design department after him: the Nick Park Library Learning Centre.
 He is the recipient of a gold Blue Peter badge.

 By the beginning of 2010, Park had won four Academy Awards, and had the distinction of having won an Academy Award every time he had been nominated (his only loss being when he was nominated twice in the same category).
 This streak ended in the 2010 Oscars when A Matter of Loaf and Death failed to win the best animated short Academy Award.

 Park had his first acting role in February 2011, voicing himself in a cameo on The Simpsons episode "Angry Dad: The Movie".
 In the episode, the fictional Park's new Willis and Crumble short, Better Gnomes and Gardens, is a parody of Wallace and Gromit.

 In the end of 2011, Park directed a music video for "Plain Song"—a song by Native and the Name, a Sheffield band led by Joe Rose, the son of an old university friend.
 The video was filmed at Birkdale School, Sheffield, and Park also selected the track as one of his Desert Island Discs when he went on the show in 2011, which led to suggestions that Park was using his fame to give a friend a leg up in his career.
 Park denied these claims, insisting it had become one of his favourite songs.
 The song and video can be found on YouTube.

 In April 2013, Park was involved in the British stage adaptation of Hayao Miyazaki's animated film, Princess Mononoke.
 He was the executive producer of Shaun the Sheep Movie and he also voiced himself in a cameo.

 For 2018, he directed another Aardman Animations stop-motion film, titled Early Man, which tells a story of a caveman who unites his tribe against the Bronze Age while unintentionally inventing football.

-On 21 May 2019, Park announced that a new Wallace and Gromit project is currently in the works, with no projected release date.
-In January 2022, Park announced that a new untitled television film is currently in production for release at Christmas 2024 for the BBC and Netflix.
+On 21 May 2019, Park announced that a new Wallace and Gromit project was currently in the works, with no projected release date.
+In January 2022, Park announced that the project was currently in production as a television film for release in 2024 for the BBC and Netflix.
+The film, Wallace & Gromit: Vengeance Most Fowl, was first shown on BBC One on Christmas Day 2024, and also featured the return of Wrong Trousers villain Feathers McGraw.